yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/analyzing-a-normal-distribution/do-report-results.md

 title: do_report_results.sql
 linkTitle: do_report_results.sql
 headerTitle: do_report_results.sql
-description: Create the function that creates the histogram output.
+description: do_report_results.sql - Create the function that creates the histogram output.
 menu:
   latest:
     identifier: do-report-results